007 MAGAZINE - The World's Foremost James Bond Resource!

 Clearly Ian Fleming's wishes were not respected and the Harvard Lampoon had the last laugh.
 Their second parody was published two years after Ian Fleming's death.
 Toadstool is set fifteen months after B*nd's retirement from the Secret Service, and he has now become ‘Brother Hilarius’ living in Grimsay Abbey where he picks radishes and raises bunnies.
 J*mes B*nd prefers the life of a monk after the death of his fifth wife, who by now have an average life expectancy of eighteen minutes and twenty-six seconds.
 After the late 0010 had stumbled upon a plot to steal Ecuador, and sell it to a Los Angeles syndicate for a zillion dollars, the Abbot convinces B*nd to come out of retirement to battle the evil Lord Toadstool.
 B*nd gets captured by Toadstool, befriends the villain's girl friend, gets help from his ex-boss ‘*’, defeats Toadstool in a game of find-the-fungus-seed, and eventually saves all of mankind from certain destruction just in the nick of time...

 Toadstool was accompanied by a psychedelic PLAYBOY-style illustration showing B*nd (who looks suspiciously like Sean Connery) surrounded by multi-coloured rabbits.
 Toadstool and its predecessor Alligator, are spot-on parodies (which is possibly why they angered Ian Fleming so much), with names changed ever-so-slightly so the reader can identify them.
-Felix Leiter becomes Felix Ronson, Bond's fisherman friend Quarrel becomes Squabble, M is reduced simply to ‘*’, and his secretary is Miss Pennyfarthing etc. The co-writers had thought Ian Fleming's novels were intended to be funny, and were somewhat taken aback when he was so incensed by the publication of Alligator in 1962, given his penchant for already absurd character names.
+Felix Leiter becomes Felix Ronson, Bond's fisherman friend Quarrel becomes Squabble, M is reduced simply to ‘*’, and his secretary is Miss Pennyfarthing etc. The co-writers had thought Ian Fleming's novels were intended to be funny, and were somewhat taken aback when the author was so incensed by the publication of Alligator in 1962, given his penchant for already absurd character names.
 Bennett Cerf's Random House were about to publish Ian Fleming's children's novel Chitty Chitty Bang Bang in the USA, so was understandably nervous following the author's angry response to his request for a hardback edition of Alligator.
 In truth a lot of Alligator is so slavishly copied and then rewritten from passages in the James Bond novels, that it could almost be construed as plagiarism.
-At the time the hardback was suggested, Ian Fleming was currently embroiled in his own plagiarism court case back in the UK, for the false attribution of the authorship of THUNDERBALL.
+At the time the hardback was suggested, Ian Fleming was currently embroiled in his own plagiarism court case back in the UK, for false attribution of the authorship of THUNDERBALL.
 Consequently the second paperback printing of Alligator was limited to 100,000 copies which sold out almost immediately, and the book has been out-of-print ever since.

 FACT FILES INDEX